 Multi-year contracts with big enterprises

 Infosys takes a more flexible, innovation-led route.
 It focuses on cloud and AI, with a strong presence in the US and Europe.
-The Infosys Cobalt platform powers much of its cloud services.
+The Infosys Cobalt platform forms part of its cloud and digital services offerings.

 Infosys Growth Strategy: